animaone/star-ocean-blue-sphere-source-code/README.md

 # If you have documented any part of the source code, please provide a symbols file so that we can grow the documentation, which is not possible to be done in an automated way.

 # Building:
-TO COMPILE: EXECUTE ./sobs_new/buildRom.sh -> you will need wla-gb to compile wla-gb version used: wla-gb 9.11a
+TO COMPILE: EXECUTE ./sobs_new/buildRom.sh -> you will need wla-gb to compile. wla-gb version used: wla-gb 9.11a

 # Symbols File:
 There is a symbols file that can be used for documenting/debugging purposes: Asmrom.sym https://github.com/animaone/star-ocean-blue-sphere-source-code/blob/master/asmRom.sym